Mcflan-7/mcflan-7/README.md

 ###   My Development Stack 🧰

-**Front-end langages & Frameworks:** Javascript, Typescript, CSS3/HTML5, React, Angular, SASSS...
+**Front-end langages & Frameworks:** Javascript, Typescript, CSS3/HTML5, ReactJS, Angular, SASSS, Flutter...

-**Back-end languages & Frameworks:** Python, Django, Django Rest, Flask ...
+**Back-end languages & Frameworks:** Python, Django, Django Rest, Flask, Dart ...

 **DevOps**: Github, Docker, Travis CI, Circle CI..

 ### Jobs 💼

-Currently working as full stack developer at Julia
+**Not available**: Currently working as full stack developer at Julia

 ###  Get in touch 📫

 If you have enquiries regarding my projects or want to collaborate on something please see the contact details below.

- How to reach me: hit me up on [LinkedIn](https://www.linkedin.com/in/ga%C3%ABtan-g-b1502469/) for professionals enqueries or to my business  address : contact [at] front-desk.fr
+ How to reach me: hit me up on [LinkedIn](https://www.linkedin.com/in/ga%C3%ABtan-g-b1502469/) for professionals enqueries or to my business  address : hello@front-desk.app

 ###  Github easter egg 🥚
 Github has a special feature if you wish to edit your GitHub public page: